-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Graduates completing State Seal of Biliteracy 7 of 75 graduates = 9% 7 of 67 graduates = 10% 10% A-G Completion Rate 65 of 75 graduates = 87% in 2020 58 of 67 = 87% in 2021 85% College/Career Indicator on Ca School Dashboard Orange at 50.7% prepared in 2019 no data available, CDE did not publish CA School Dashboard in 2021 60% Graduation Rate 100% 67 of 67 = 100% 100% HS Dropout Rate 0% 0% 0% Percent of Seniors applying to CSUS 59 of 75 graduates = 79% in 2020 59 of 76 graduates = 78% in 2020 78% in 2021 100% College Going Rate 78% in 2020 (27% to 2-year college and 51% to 4-year college) 56% in 2021 80% ction # Title Description Total Funds Contributing 2.2 Expand pathways and pathways courses Implement a variety of new pathway courses: addition of three new art courses and one business course to align to post secondary college and career goals for students, including but not limited to updates in digital media (Wacom tablets), AP course alignment (AP and Pre-AP training) and adoption of CTE and dual enrollment expectations.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Graduates completing State Seal of Biliteracy 7 of 75 graduates = 9% 7 of 67 graduates = 10% 14 of 71 = 20% 10% A-G Completion Rate 65 of 75 graduates = 87% in 2020 58 of 67 = 87% in 2021 57 of 71 = 80% 85% College/Career Indicator on Ca School Dashboard Orange at 50.7% prepared in 2019 no data available, CDE did not publish CA School Dashboard in 2021 No Data, not published in 2022 60% Graduation Rate 100% 67 of 67 = 100% 71 of 71 = 100% 100% HS Dropout Rate 0% 0% 0% 0% Percent of Seniors applying to CSUS 59 of 75 graduates = 79% in 2020 59 of 76 graduates = 78% in 2020 78% in 2021 86% 100% College Going Rate 78% in 2020 (27% to 2-year college and 51% to 4-year college) 56% in 2021 92% (46% - 4 year, 42% 2 year, ) and (3 students miliatry, 4 students work force training) 80% ction # Title Description Total Funds Contributing 2.2 Expand pathways and pathways courses Implement a variety of new pathway courses: addition of three new art courses and one business course to align to post secondary college and career goals for students, including but not limited to updates in digital media (Wacom tablets), AP course alignment (AP and Pre-AP training) and adoption of CTE and dual enrollment expectations.
 Capstone projects for senior classes will reflect pathway coursework and require community engagement and interaction on a yearly basis (contract for off site locations for senior events).
-Additional courses will also require art Pre-AP and AP training for staff, and INCubator ACCelorator course training (conference attendance-3 attendees 9230 and ACCelorator licensing). \$20,000.00 Yes 2.3 Course supplies and equipment With the adoption of new pathway outcomes and course development, on-going increase of course supplies to meet the needs of digital advances within the Adobe Creative Cloud, connections and access to community resources, after school events, pitching events and art shows/museum visits.
+Additional courses will also require art Pre-AP and AP training for staff, and INCubator ACCelorator course training (conference attendance-3 attendees 9230 and ACCelorator licensing ). \$20,000.00 Yes 2.3 Course supplies and equipment With the adoption of new pathway outcomes and course development, on-going increase of course supplies to meet the needs of digital advances within the Adobe Creative Cloud, connections and access to community resources, after school events, pitching events and art shows/museum visits.
 Course supplies would also include visits from community professionals within careers that are linked to pathway outcomes. \$75,000.00 Yes 2.4 Support CTE teacher credentialing LGA will continue to support CTE teachers through the completion of their required CTE hours and application process to increase the number of CTE credentialed teachers to 4 on-site by 2024 \$0.00 No 2.5 Provide dual enrollment for students LGA will continue its relationship with American River College and will expand its dual enrollement course offerings to 6 courses by 2024 \$0.00 No 2.6 SAT during the school day Continue to provide 11th graders with access to SAT exam during the school day to increase SAT access for low income students and underrepresented subgroups \$1,000.00 Yes

-Action # Title Description Total Funds Contributing 2.1 Maintain a 3.0 FTE of LGA staff to support student A-G completion, high school graduation, 4-year planning, English Learner Development support, and students' social-emotional wellbeing \$420,000.00 Yes
+Action # Title Description Total Funds Contributing 2.1 Continue counseling services Maintain a 3.0 FTE of LGA staff to support student A-G completion, high school graduation, 4-year planning, English Learner Development support, and students' social-emotional wellbeing \$420,000.00 Yes